GuildOfWeavers/distaff/docs/programs.md

 There is one extra thing to note: when a control block is followed by an instruction block, we do not truncate the result of *hash_acc* procedure to a single value.
 That is, in the above example, `s2` will be the full state of 4 field elements, rather than a single field element.

 ## Hash computations in the VM
 Distaff VM computes program hash as the program is executed on the VM.
-Hash computations are structured so that if even a single instruction add, removed, or replaced with a different instruction, the computed hash will not match the original hash of the program.
+Hash computations are structured so that even if a single instruction is added, removed, or replaced with a different instruction, the computed hash will not match the original hash of the program.

 There are several components in the VM which facilitate hash computations:

-* **sponge state** which holds current hash of the currently executing program block; sponge state takes up 4 registers.
+* **sponge state** which holds running hash of the currently executing program block; sponge state takes up 4 registers.
 * **context stack** which holds hashes of parent blocks to the currently executing control block; context stack takes up between 1 and 16 registers (depending on the level of nesting in the program).

 General intuition for hashing process is as follows: